 Taiwan has beautiful National parks & Hot springs for tourists.
 But what do the locals do on a regular basis?
 Shop and Eat.
 And that’s pretty much it.
 And there’s enough of it to go around.

-He came with his 22 year old daughter and niece & drove me touring around Taipei.
+He came with his 22-year-old daughter and niece & drove me touring around Taipei.
 Taipei is a pretty small city, wouldn’t take more than an hour to go north-south, east-west without traffic.
-But there aren’t really any high ways, and there’s such a huge population that it takes Foreverrr to even go a block.
-Theres so many beautiful attractions around.
+But there aren’t really any high ways, and there’s such a huge population that it takes Forever to even go a block.
+There’s so many beautiful attractions around.
 The president’s house/government building.
 Monumental Parks.
 Temples.
 Arena’s.
 Expensive housing districts.
 7/11’s in every corner like Starbucks.

 Last Saturday, Taipei actually hosted the 2009 Deaflympics.
 I never heard of that, but wow!
 Deaf people from all over the world train for this Olympic and come together on this night to compete.
 Hence 1/3 of the population around town this week all signing to each other.
 It’s very inspiring.
 This week is also the announcement of a new government official, so roads are blocked up lined with tons of police cars and paparazzi.
 Very “tzuh-nau” as the Chinese would say – “Filled with so many fun things to do“.

-Uncle Tza took us to Ding Tai Fong, which is a chain dumpling restaurant owned by a smart Taiwanese business man who has franchises all over Taiwan and US.
+Uncle Tza took us to Ding Tai Fong, which is a chain dumpling restaurant owned by a smart Taiwanese businessman who has franchises all over Taiwan and US.
 In LA, there is one in Arcadia.
-Any hour of the day you go to this restaurant, is at minimum an hour wait.
+Any hour of the day you go to this restaurant is at a minimum an hour wait.
 You have every dumpling, bun, noodle you can find.
-At this location was 3 stories (typical of restaurants, even Mcdonalds because there are not enough space to build horizontally).
-It’s medium ranged price for a Chinese restaurant (5-7$/plate) but damn the food is AMAZING.
+At this location was 3 stories (typical of restaurants, even Mcdonalds because there is not enough space to build horizontally).
+It’s medium-ranged price for a Chinese restaurant (5-7$/plate) but damn the food is AMAZING.
 There is not one dish that’s bad, and it’s consistently wonderful.
 I ate about triple the amount a normal human should have.
 Besides the food being so delicious, the meat melting upon entering my mouth, it’s Chinese custom for parents to continually stack food onto your plate.
 And it’s also rude to not take it.
 Yum.
-They ordered spicy oil pork/vegetable wontons, leek dumplings, pork/shrimp buns, alcohol soaked cold chicken, A-choy (greens), and more food which has blocked my brain from remembering more at this moment in time.
+They ordered spicy oil pork/vegetable wontons, leek dumplings, pork/shrimp buns, alcohol-soaked cold chicken, A-choy (greens), and more food which has blocked my brain from remembering more at this moment in time.

 I was stuffed for the next 4 hours as we wandered Shi-Da night market filled with clothing shops and more food.